-When it comes to 4K capable gaming, the market tends to steer consumers towards choosing the right graphics card.
+When it comes to 4K capable gaming, the market tends to steer consumers towards choosing the right graphics card for this resolution.
 While this is important, and will be one of the big deciding factors for how your system performs at 4K, its entirely pointless to have a top-end powerful GPU, without a CPU that can ‘bring the good fight’ when it comes to 4K.

 1. AMD Ryzen 7 7800X3D

-The Ryzen 7 7800X3D is one of the most recent entrants on the market from AMD, utilising their proprietary 3D V-Cache technology.
+The Ryzen 7 7800X3D is one of the most premium entrants to the market from AMD, utilising their proprietary 3D V-Cache technology to elevate gaming performance.
 The 7800X3D is the most exciting prospect out of AMD’s Ryzen 7000 line-up, as this CPU can offer insane framerates in even the most taxing games.
-This is all down to the 3D V-Cache that sits on top of the CPU cores, which allows the CPU to read instructions much faster comparative to RAM.
+This is all down to the 3D V-Cache that sits on top of the CPU cores, which allows the CPU to read instructions much faster than even the best DDR5 RAM kits available.

-Not ideal as a workstation CPU: Although the 3D cache is great for gaming, it doesn’t necessarily apply to productivity applications.
-And due to the lower core count and clock speed of this CPU, you’ll be better off looking at an alternative option with better hardware.
+Although the 3D cache is great for gaming, it doesn’t necessarily apply to productivity applications.
+Due to the lower core count and clock speed of this CPU, you’ll be better off looking at an alternative option if you plan on putting together a solid workstation and gaming hybrid.
+Another aspect to consider is the popularity of this CPU, as this has made stocking quite volatile.
+Therefore, It can be difficult to pick up this CPU, let alone for a reasonable price.

 Where to Buy